The Dating Heuristic: A Provably Strong Matching Algorithm for Dating Platforms: Missing Proofs in Section

-\proof{Proof of Theorem~\ref{theorem:approx_nonadaptive_policy2}.} Fix the random binary vector $\tilde{\mathbf{x}}$ obtained from the rounding.
+Fix the random binary vector $\tilde{\mathbf{x}}$ obtained from the rounding.
 The proof from here is analogous to that of Theorem~\ref{theorem:approx_nonadaptive_policy}.
 Therefore, we obtain that the total expected number of sequential matches achieved by our method is such that

 where $f^{[T]}_j(L_j)$ is defined as in \eqref{eq:f_Tperiods} but with $\tilde{K}^T_j = K_j\cdot T$, the expectation is over the randomness of likes/dislikes and

 By taking expectation over the randomness of $\tilde{\mathbf{x}}$, we obtain